 As such, I believe that the following priorities are a solid starting place for most people:

-I purposefully didn’t number these as I’m confident that each person would likely have a different order for these priorities to be in.
-Additionally, I don’t believe this to be an exhaustive list of Priorities.
-Even so, I don’t think you can many more that maybe seven or eight priorities before the “so-called” priorities at the bottom of your list start being completely ignored.
+I purposefully didn’t number these as I’m confident that each person would likely have a different order for these priorities.
+Additionally, I don’t believe this to be an exhaustive list of priorities.
+Even so, I don’t think you can have many more than maybe seven or eight priorities before the (so-called) priorities at the bottom of your list start being completely ignored.

 After much thought and internal debate, the following is what I have set for my life’s priorities: